joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/11/04/climate/public-health-climate-change.html?searchResultPosition=9

 **What Does the Biden Administration’s Vaccine Mandate Mean for You?**\
-`The Occupational Safety and Health Administration has laid out ground rules for companies with 100 or more employees to ensure their workers are fully vaccinated by Jan.
+`The Occupational Safety and Health Administration has laid out guidance for companies with 100 or more employees to ensure their workers are fully vaccinated by Jan.
 4 or submit to weekly testing.`\
 https://nytimes.com/article/vaccine-mandate-biden-osha.html?searchResultPosition=10